 The Local CSP Moodle plugin allows administrators to create and manage the Content-Security-Policy (CSP) HTTP header without manually editing the .htaccess file.
 CSP works as an allowlist to specify what types of content, and from what origin (internal and external), supporting web browsers can load within your website.
 Think of it as a “code firewall.”
+The best VPS provider allows you to make these (and other) security interventions as needed.

 CSP supersedes X-Frame-Options and is one of many security HTTP headers that help mitigate cross-site scripting (XSS) and other code injection attacks to protect your users.
 Below we cover: